hapax/hapax.github.io/assets/reality.md

-are made from different elements---earth, water, fire, and air---which are heavier or lighter, and therefore move up or down to find their level, explaining why the dirt is under your feet, the atmosphere is above us, and the fiery points of starlight revolve far above.
+are made from different elements---earth, water, fire, and air---which are heavier or lighter, and therefore move up or down to find their level, explaining why the dirt is under your feet, the atmosphere is layered over it, and the fiery points of starlight revolve far above.
 If I take a clod of earth, and let it go, it will drop back down to ground, where it belongs and likes to be.